History of Northwestern University: Student activities

 In September 1860, a Milwaukee-bound steamship, the Lady Elgin, sank off the coast of the campus in stormy weather after colliding with a schooner.
 Despite being the second-deadliest accident on the Great Lakes, Edward Spencer '62 and other students from the Garrett Bible Institute were credited with rescuing dozens of passengers.
-Following a public outcry over life-saving facilities and transportation safety, in 1871, the federal government granted the university a lifeboat and later, in 1876, constructed a life-saving station, both of which were manned and operated by students, near the Grosse Point reef and lighthouse.
-By the time the Coast Guard assumed control of the station in 1916, it had remained the nation's only student-manned life-saving station; Northwestern students were credited with saving more than 400 people.
+Following a public outcry over life-saving facilities and transportation safety, in 1871, the federal government granted the university a lifeboat and later, in 1876, constructed a life-saving station, both of which were staffed and operated by students, near the Grosse Point reef and lighthouse.
+By the time the Coast Guard assumed control of the station in 1916, it had remained the nation's only student-staffed life-saving station; Northwestern students were credited with saving more than 400 people.

 Northwestern was also home to several literary societies predating fraternal societies.
 The Adelphic, Hinman, and Ossoi societies published periodicals of essays, poems, and news items.
 These early periodicals were named The Evanstonian, The Academian, Tripod (1871–1880), and Vidette.
 In 1881, the Northwestern was published biweekly and ultimately evolved into the modern The Daily Northwestern newspaper.
 The Northwestern University Press Company published the Northwestern out of the Gymnasium building until the Press moved off-campus in 1888.
 By 1900, the student newspapers were published out of the basement of Old College, before they were moved to the attic of Memorial Hall in the 1920s.
 After World War II, the offices of the student newspaper moved frequently until Norris Hall was completed in 1972.